 - Rappel down a slope or along the waterfalls.

 - Hike, trek or backpack in the state park to observe the diverse forms of Atlantic rainforest flora and fauna.
-How many varieties of orchids can you count?On or under the water:
+You'll find a wide variety of orchids.

 - Tours by Boat (Schooners or Yacht) will take you around the island with stops at beaches.

 - Sail, or learn to sail with lessons from many of the sailing schools or yacht clubs.
-The São Sebastião channel is a perfect racecourse.
+The São Sebastião channel is a perfect place to learn.

-- Dive.
+- Swim and dive.
 The southern end of the island is known as Brazil’s Bermuda Triangle for the number of shipwrecks.
-No pirate ships or galleons carrying treasure back to Portugal, but there are many others divers find intriguing.
+You might not see pirate ships or galleons carrying treasure back to Portugal, but there are many wrecks divers find intriguing.

 - The Ilhas das Cabras attract divers to view the underwater ecological sanctuary.